ShivamThakur7667/DevTinder-web/README.md

--> Understand the use of userSlice & appStore these are imported from @reactjs/toolkit -> Assign image of every login user also the welcome message -> Created a feed page so that after login in app user can redirect to feed page
+-> Understand the use of userSlice & appStore these are imported from @reactjs/toolkit -> Assign image of every login user also the welcome message -> Created a feed page so that after login in app user can redirect to feed page -> Created a BASE_URL so that I can pass the backend-host-url into it -> Also seperated every route file into components so that the code do not get mixed-up -> Add redux devtools in chrome
+-> Login and see if data is coming properly in the store -> NavBar should update as soon as user logIn

 body
 navbar